kent-map/kent/19c/19c-seaside.md

 The bye-laws in these resorts were notoriously confusing, and not everyone adhered to them, as [Israel Zangwill](/19c/19c-zangwill-biography) noticed in 1893:
 <br>
  At [Folkestone](/19c/19c-folkestone), where the machine-people are dreadfully set against ladies and gentlemen using the same water, promiscuous bathing flourishes more nakedly than anywhere on the Continent; and the gentlemen have neither tents nor costumes.
 In [Margate](/19c/19c-margate) the machines are of either sex, and the gentlemen are clad in coloured pocket-handkerchiefs.
-At Birchington I bathed from a boat which was  besieged by a bevy of wandering water-nymphs, begging me to let them dive from it.
+At Birchington, I bathed from a boat which was  besieged by a bevy of wandering water-nymphs, begging me to let them dive from it.

 The more restrained [Broadstairs](/dickens/broadstairs-19th-century) on the other hand, had 'a jolly old waterman, who paddles about apparently to pick up exhausted bathers.
 One morning as I was swimming past his boat he warned me back.
 “Any danger?”
 I asked.
 “Ladies,” he replied, ambiguously enough.
 It thus transpired that his function is to preserve a scientific frontier between the sexes.'